 The $2\times 2$ unitary matrix has four parameters in general, and $U$ and $V$ can be parametrized as

 respectively.
 Substituting these parametrizations into the equations (\ref{P(aL-to-aL)})-(\ref{P(aL-to-bR)}), the oscillation probabilities can be rewritten as

 where we use the abbreviation $\sin \theta_L=s_L$, $\cos \theta_L=c_L$ and so on.
-Although the oscillation probabilities with and without chirality-flip have been derived separately in the calculations done so far, we can derive both types of oscillation probabilities in a unified framework by using the Dirac equation.
+Although the oscillation probabilities for both cases, with and without chirality-flip have been derived separately in the calculations done so far, we can derive both types of oscillation probabilities in a unified framework by using the Dirac equation.

 Let us describe some important points in these oscillation probabilities.
 First, we find the new terms (\ref{new-survive}) and (\ref{new-transition}) with an order of $O(m^2/E^2)$ in the probabilities without chirality-flip in addition to the well-known terms (\ref{old-survive}) and (\ref{old-transition}).
-On the other hand, the probabilities with chirality-flip (\ref{h-change-survive}) and (\ref{h-change-transition}) are also an order of $O(m^2/E^2)$ and the sum over these new terms with $O(m^2/E^2)$ vanishes.
+On the other hand, the probabilities with chirality-flip (\ref{h-change-survive}) and (\ref{h-change-transition}) are also an order of $O(m^2/E^2)$ and the new terms with $O(m^2/E^2)$ cancel each other out.
 Therefore, the sum of the four probabilities is kept at one.
 Second, these new terms depend on not only mass squared differences but also the absolute masses of neutrinos.
 This fact is not clearly insisted on previous papers as far as we know.
-Third, if we can distinguish the flavor of right-handed particles beyond the Standard Model, a new CP phase appears even in two-generation Dirac neutrinos.
+Third, if we can distinguish the flavor of right-handed particles in physics beyond the Standard Model, a new CP phase appears even in two-generation Dirac neutrinos.
 This new phase is included in the probabilities with chirality-flip.

 Although it is considered that the CP phase does not appear in two-generation Dirac neutrino oscillations, we have shown the dependence of the probabilities on the new mixing angle and the new CP phase by considering the left-handed and right-handed neutrinos in the same framework.
 These effects are proportional to $(m/E)^2$ and are tiny in usual neutrino oscillation experiments.
-We cannot observe the CP phase accompanying the unitary matrix $V$ if $\nu_R$ do not have weak interactions and we can choose the weak eigenstates as the same as the mass eigenstates.
-Otherwise, the effects may be measurable in the oscillations of atomic size \cite{KT1}.
+If $\nu_R$ do not have weak interactions as in the Standard Model, and we can choose the weak eigenstates to be the same as the mass eigenstates, we cannot observe the CP phase accompanying the unitary matrix $V$.
+However, in physics beyond the Standard Model, if we can distinguish the flavor of right-handed neutrinos, the effects may be measurable in the oscillations of atomic size \cite{KT1}.

 If neutrino is the Majorana particle, $\nu_L^{c}$ takes the place of $\nu_R$.
 In this case, also $\nu_L^c$ has weak interactions and we can distinguish the weak eigenstates from mass eigenstates.
 Thus, this is one of the examples for the phase $\phi_R-\phi_L$ to be observable.
 In the next section, we derive the oscillation probabilities of the Majorana neutrinos and we show that the phase $\phi_R-\phi_L$ actually becomes observable.